otabuzzman/pj2aws/README.md

 make S2run 2>&1 | tee S2run.out
 ```

 Launch more T2 instances and configure a PJ2 cluster parallel computer.
 Prepare them as described above.
-Pick one to be the frontend node and setup a Tracker on it:
+Don't forget to enable *Auto-assign Public IP* (choose *Use subnet setting (Enable)*) during instance setup.
+Pick one instance to be the frontend node and setup a Tracker on it:
 ```
 # Lookup instance ID (e.g. i-04eaedbe77fce1a81)
 curl http://169.254.169.254/latest/meta-data/instance-id